Check out our long-term capital gain tax calculator, find out how to calculate capital gains when you sell your house.

 The Ownership and Use Tests may be met during different 2-year periods.
 However, both tests must be completed during the five years ending on the date of the sale.
 Generally, a person is not eligible for the exclusion if they excluded the gain from the sale of another home during the two years before the primary home sale.

-If you are considering keeping the house martial home after Divorce, make sure you know the 6 areas of Risk.
+If you are considering keeping the house marital home after Divorce, make sure you know the 6 areas of Risk.

 Partial Exclusion of Gain for Divorcing Couples